alexdmoss/alexos.dev/content/posts/Squeezing-GKE-System-Resources-In-Small-Clusters.md

 I still had a problem.
 I had some recommendations from VPA, but the beefier workloads on my tiny cluster were mostly the ones residing in `kube-system`, for which I don't control the Deployments.

 It's here that things get hacky.
 I extended my Controller (used earlier to create the VPA policies) to also set some resource requests/limits on the kube-system resources that were on the larger side.
-[The code for it](https://github.com/alexdmoss/right-sizer/blob/master/main.py#L102) is really quite awful (it was a quick proof-of-concept, honest!) and given it has been ticking away for a few weeks now and seems to be working out ok, I really should clean it up :smile:
+[The code for it](https://github.com/alexdmoss/right-sizer/blob/master/right_sizer/patch.py) could do with some work, but it has been ticking away for a few weeks now and seems to be working out ok :smile:

 It works by periodically (every 10 mins) patching the pods in kube-system with new entries for memory and CPU utilisation.
 I opted to do this for the following: